ishupatil/Ishwaree-patil-Resume/README.md

 # Ishwaree-patil-Resume
-This is my Resume build using Html ,Css  and JavaScript
+This is Interactive and Responsive Resume web page build using Html ,Css  and JavaScript